Click a flag for an approximate translation.

 Establishment of a ‘Port Integrity Index’.
 Ports are often competing against each other within specific region.
 This is the case of the ports of Maputo and Durban for example.
 Creating a ‘Port Integrity Index’ aiming to identify ‘corrupt-free ports’ could encourage ports to develop appropriate mechanisms and reforms to reduce corruption.
 Sequeira and Djankov (2013) have demonstrated that firms travelled on average an additional 319kms (in some cases almost doubling their transport costs) just to avoid coercive corruption at a port.
 This is explained by the ‘extreme aversion shipping companies have to the uncertainty surrounding bribe payments at the most corrupt ports’.

-In shipping, reform initiatives separate into the three levels that we mentioned in Section 2:
+In shipping, reform initiatives separate into the three scales that we mentioned in Section 2:

-However, unlike most other sectors, shipping does not have strong trans-national organisations.
+However, unlike many other sectors, shipping does not have strong trans-national organisations.

 Besides MACN, the not for profit due diligence organisation TRACE is active in shipping.
 TRACE (from their website) conducts the following activities: Partner with leading shipping and freight forwarding organizations to raise anti-bribery compliance standards in the industry, Conduct specialized training and host industry webinars for global shipping and freight forwarding companies, Provide industry intelligence via articles in leading maritime, shipping & logistics magazines and public presentations at major industry events, and Facilitate knowledge sharing and benchmarking through the TRACE Anti-Bribery Customs Working Group.
 (TRACE maritime website).
 Collectively, TRACE proposes that shipping companies should develop a « whistleblowing hotline »; visual anti-bribery campaigns, for instance posters in several languages announcing, “Don’t Ask; We Don’t Bribe; We Report” displayed on vessels”; Common Anti-Corruption Principles (already developed by the MACN Network); Capacity-building/best practice/information sharing seminars; and avoidance of ports, to the extent possible, known for high levels of bribery and corruption.

-IMO.
 The International Maritime Organisation (IMO) appears to do little in relation to corruption.
 They are currently being criticised for opaque decision making and an excessive level of private industry influence.
-For further information on this, see the recent reports from Transparency International (2018) and InfluenceMap (2017).
+For further information on this, see the reports from Transparency International (2018) and InfluenceMap (2017), and this 2021 NY Times article: “Tasked to fight climate change, a secretive UN Agency does the opposite” here.

 There are many member-based shipping industry organisations, such as Intercargo, Intertanko and ship- owners’ associations, though we are not aware of transnational action on corruption.
 One organisation that does connect to the topic is BIMCO, a large shipping industry membership organisation comprising shipowners, operators, managers, brokers and agents.